johnbywater/quantdsl/README.md

 ### Random Variables

-To support stochastic calculus, *Quant DSL* has built-in primitive elements that work with random variables.
+*Quant DSL* has built-in primitive elements that generate and operate on random variables.

 A *Market* is an expression of value that refers by name to a simulated future price, fixed at a given "present time".

-A  *Market* evaluates to a number of samples from a continuous random variable, and a summary of the random variable (the mean and standard error of the random variable as a normal distribution) is returned by the `eval` convenience function.
+In `quantdsl`, a  *Market* will evaluate to a number of samples from a continuous random variable.
+A summary of the random variable (the mean and standard error of the random variable as a normal distribution) is returned by the `eval` convenience function.

-The simulation of future prices involves a number of "paths" - one for each sample from the random variable.
-Prices are evolved from the "observation time" (the "present time" of the continaing *Quant DSL* module), to the "present time" of the *Market* object (by adding random increments to each path according to the length of the duration - see the price process object class for details).
+The simulation of future prices involves a number of "paths" - one for each sample from the random variable - that allow an evolution of future prices.
+Prices are evolved from an "observation time" to the "present time" of the *Market* object (by adding random increments to each path according to the length of the duration - see the price process object class for details).
 The "present time" is given to a *Market* when it is evaluated, so that the value of a *Market* can be conditioned by surrounding *Quant DSL* elements (e.g. by fixing the market to an agreed date in the future).

 As expected, the simulated value of an expression made simply of a single market object (e.g. the expression `"Market('NBP')"`) is exactly the corresponding spot price in the market calibration parameters.
 The standard error of zero because the duration from observation time to the effective present time is zero, so there are no random increments.